EgonOlsen71/bresenham/README.md

 The setup is the same as when drawing a line and so is the call to set the first point: SYS 49164.
 Then setup the second point and call SYS 49170 to clear the line.

+**Flood fill**

+Poke the seed coordinates into 780/781 (x-low and x-high) and 782 (y), then call SYS 49176 to fill starting from that point.
+The algorithm uses a stack that extends after the actual the machine language code and up to $D000.

 **Sources and building the project**